-Network Engineering: CS
+Network Security Engineering: CP

-Network Engineering: CS
+Network Security Engineering: CP

-Certificate of Specialization | 28 credit hours minimum
+Certificate of Proficiency | 36 credit hours minimum

 Area of Interest: Science, Technology, Engineering, and Math (STEM)